Project Care & Handling

-- If you desire to apply a paint, stain, clear water repellent or other finish to your fire-retardant treated wood, we recommend following the manufacturer’s instructions and label of the finishing product.
+- If you desire to apply paint, stain, clear water repellent, or other finish to your fire-retardant-treated wood, we recommend following the manufacturer’s instructions and label of the finishing product.
 Before you start, we recommend you apply the finishing product to a small exposed test area before completing the entire project to ensure it provides the intended result before proceeding.

-- Mold growth can and does occur on the surface of many products, including untreated and fire-retardant treated wood, during prolonged surface exposure to excessive moisture.
-To remove mold from the treated wood surface, wood should be allowed to dry.
-Typically, mild soap and water can be used to remove remaining surface mold.
+- Mold growth can and does occur on the surface of many products, including untreated and fire-retardant-treated wood, during prolonged surface exposure to excessive moisture.
+To remove mold from the treated wood surface, the wood should be allowed to dry.
+Typically, mild soap and water can be used to remove the remaining surface mold.
 For more information, visit www.epa.gov.

 - Use fire-retardant-treated wood safely.
 Always read the label and product information before use.